mirrorctl/mirrorctlDocs/content/docs/reference/command/check/tls.md

 | `--config`, `-c` | `/etc/mirrorctl/mirror.toml` | Path to the configuration file. |

 ## Output

+This example assumes a configuration file is present at the default location, `/etc/mirrorctl/mirror.toml`.

 ```
 $ mirrorctl check tls debian-trixie